DevOps and Platform Engineering Dynamics

 It scales DevOps practices across an organization without drowning in entropy.

 These aren’t shiny tools from slide decks.
-They’re what real teams are using:
+They’re what real teams are running in production:

 - Spacelift / Atlantis - Terraform automation, policy-as-code, GitOps infra